cnr-isti-vclab/vclib/docs/pages/3_mesh.md

 To explain how this customization is possible, we first need to define the entities involved that compose a VCLib Mesh.

-## Component
+### Component

-A Component is a C++ class that stores some data and exposes a list of member functions that allow to manipulate it.
-An example of Component is the  vcl::comp::Color class: this class stores a vcl::Color, and exposes some member functions that allows to access that color: vcl::comp::Color::color().
+A Component is a C++ class that stores some data, and exposes a list of member functions that allow to manipulate it.
+An example of Component is the  vcl::comp::Color class: it stores a vcl::Color, and exposes some member functions that allows to access that color: vcl::comp::Color::color().

 Components are combined with each other to form more complex structures, which provide all the member functions of the components they are composed of.
-These structures can be Elements or Meshes.
+These structures can be Elements or Meshes: VCLib Components are written in order to be as generic as possible, and in order to be used properly in all the possible contexts.

 Components are listed in the @ref components group, and they are defined under the vcl::comp namespace.
+For further information about Components and how they are implemented, please see the @subpage mesh_components_page page.

-## Element
+### Element

 An Element is a entity that is composed of one or more components.
 Its purpose is to expose all the member functions of the Components they composed of.
 An example of Element is the vcl::Vertex class: this class is composed of a collection of Components (coordinate, color, normal, ...), and exposes all the member functions of these components.

 For example, the vcl::comp::Color class has the vcl::comp::Color::color() member function that allows to access the data it stores (the color itself).
 A Vertex element Class that has the Color component, will allow to access that color with the same member function of the Color component.

+VCLib provides the Vertex, Face, Edge and HalfEdge Elements, and each one of them can be fully customized with all the provided components.
+Other elements are going to be added to the library, like Tetrahedron, Hexahedron, ...

+For convenience, for each Element we provide a list of components that suits well for it, with specific specializations when they are needed.
+These lists are provided under proper namespaces (e.g. vcl::vert for Vertex Element, vcl::face for Face Element, ...).

+Elements are listed in the @ref elements group.
+For further information about Elements and how they are implemented, please see the @subpage mesh_elements_page page.

-## Container
+### Container

 a Container is a collection of Elements of the same type.

-## Mesh

-A VCLib Mesh is a class is composed of a collection of classes that are Element Containers or Components.
+For further information about Containers and how they are implemented, please see the @subpage mesh_containers_page page.